 Credible’s Mortgage Refinance Process

 You can start the Credible refinancing process in a risk-free way that is both quick and easy.
 Prequalification for your refinance rate takes just three minutes to complete, is free, and you’ll be able to compare options from multiple lenders.
-To fill out the form, you’ll need to provide your name, income, property address, estimated value of property, and your desired mortgage amount.
+To fill out the form, you’ll need to provide your name, income, property address, an estimated value of the property, and your desired mortgage amount.

 Once you select a loan option, Credible streamlines the application process for you with its smart technology that limits the questions you need to answer based on your specific situation.
 And, you can upload all of your supporting documentation directly through their website.

 - Recent bank statements (last two to three months)

 - Last two years of W-2s and tax returns

 - Debt information, such as student loans, car loans, and credit cards